-Researchers also revealed that the attackers used New York Time article to target the victims
+Researchers also revealed that the attackers used the New York Time article to target the victims

 The attacks also used press releases from World Uyghur Congress to target the activists and minorities.

-Decoy document comprise of a graphic showing the similarities between Vladimir Putin and Adolph Hitler.
+Decoy document comprises of a graphic showing the similarities between Vladimir Putin and Adolph Hitler.